swxben/NSIShim/README.md

 NSIShim
 =======

-A specification for side-by-side (shim) installs and upgrades, and a reference implementation using NSIS for the installer and C# for the app/client
+A specification for side-by-side (shim) installs and upgrades, and a reference implementation using NSIS for the installer and C# for the app/client.
+Based loosely on [Shimmer](https://github.com/github/Shimmer).